- YSEALI Academic Fellowship 2023

 The YSEALI Academic Fellowship on Civic Engagement will provide Fellows with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
 The Fellowship will define civic engagement, examine its development in the United States, and explore topics such as active citizenship, community building, economic development, grassroots activism, and volunteerism.
 Other topics such as civil rights, social justice, entrepreneurship, ethics, leadership, and media will be discussed.
 Fellows will also have the opportunity to meet with community leaders, entrepreneurs, and representatives of non-profit organizations.
 Throughout the Fellowship participants will develop innovative and practical plans to become engaged citizens in their own communities.
 The University of Nebraska – Omaha and Portland State University will each conduct and host one Institute.

 YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development

 The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social and economic issues.
 The Fellowship will review the development, history, challenges, and successes of enterprises and community leaders, in the United States and globally.
-Topics include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
-Students will also have the opportunity to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
-The University of Connecticut and the University of Texas-Austin will conduct and host the Fellowship.
+Topics include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and women and minorities in entrepreneurship.
+Students will also meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
+The University of Connecticut and the University of Texas-Austin will each conduct and host one Institute.

 III.
 Other Essential Program Information:

-Program Funding: Through cooperative agreements to the host universities, the U.S. Department of State will cover all participant costs, including: international travel costs; technology allowances for the virtual program; travel allowances; program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.
+Program Funding: Through cooperative agreements to the host universities, ECA will cover all participant costs, including program administration; international and visa travel, travel allowances, domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.
 If the program is conducted virtually, ECA will work with the cooperative partners to provide a technology stipend to the Fellows.